mobxjs/mobx/docs/README.md

 }, 1000)
 ```

-In the above example, the `observer` wrapper around the React component will automatically detect that the rendering
+The `observer` wrapper around the `TimerView` React component will automatically detect that rendering
-of the component depends on `timer.secondsPassed`.
-Even though this relationship is not explicitly defined, MobX's reactivity system will make sure the component gets re-rendered when _precisely that_ field is updated in the future.
+of the component depends on `timer.secondsPassed`, even though this relationship is not explicitly defined.
+MobX's reactivity system will make sure the component gets re-rendered when _precisely that_ field is updated in the future.

-## Core concepts
+Every event (`onClick` and `setInterval`) invokes an _action_ (`increaseTimer` and `resetTimer` functions) that updates _observable state_ (`secondsPassed` class property).
+Changes in the observable state are propagated precisely to all _computations_ and _side-effects_ (`TimerView` component) that depend on the changes being made.

 <img alt="MobX unidirectional flow" src="assets/flow2.png" align="center" />

-The above diagram is the conceptual picture you can apply to the above example and any other application using MobX.
+You can apply this diagram as a conceptual picture to this simple example or any other application using MobX.
-Every event (the `onClick` and `setInterval`) invokes an _action_ (`increaseTimer` or `resetTimer`) that updates _observable state_ (`secondsPassed`).
-Changes in the observable state are propagated precisely to all _computations_ and _side-effects_ (the `TimerView` component) that depend on the changes made.

 To learn about the core concepts of MobX with a larger example, please read [Concepts & Principles](http://mobxjs.github.io/mobx/intro/concepts.html) or take the [10 minute interactive introduction to MobX and React](https://mobx.js.org/getting-started).
 The philosophy and benefits of the mental model provided by MobX are described in detail in the blogs [UI as an afterthought](https://michel.codes/blogs/ui-as-an-afterthought) and [How to decouple state and UI (a.k.a. you don’t need componentWillMount)](https://hackernoon.com/how-to-decouple-state-and-ui-a-k-a-you-dont-need-componentwillmount-cc90b787aa37).